VoltDB/voltdb/tools/README-testrun.md

 Testrun is a simple tool that builds on the run.sh files in example folders.
 It helps make certain common types of repetitive manual testing easier.
 Some aspects of it are geared toward the internal VoltDB testing environment.
-Other aspects should be useful to anyone anywhere.
+Other aspects should be useful to almost any VoltDB user anywhere.

 This has been tested by only one person in one environment.
 There will be hiccups until it gets more mileage.